HTML

 <form>

-The <form> element contains interactive controls for submitting information.
+The <form> HTML element represents a document section containing interactive controls for submitting information.

 FormsSubmissionInput